ShaanHash/IcarusTE/README.md

 [![Product Name Screen Shot][product-screenshot]](screenshot.png)

 Icarus is a simple terminal based text editor similar to Nano or Vim, written in Rust.
 It's fast, performative, and lightweight.
+It lets you quickly edit text files directly from the command line with common vim-like shortcuts.
+Written entirely in Rust, Icarus requires no external dependencies and works on multiple Operating Systems.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>